quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 > Quasar recommends axios during project initialization: `Use Axios for Ajax calls?
 (Y/n)`

 Then you should create a new plugin `axios.js` that looks like this:
 (Here you can also specifiy additional settings for your axios instance)
 ```
 import axios from 'axios'

 export default ({app, router, Vue}) => {
-  H
   Vue.prototype.$axios = axios
 }
 ```